annaesvensson/yellow-help/1-en/how-to-customise-languages.md

 ---
-Title: How to customise a language
+Title: How to customise languages
 ---
-Here's how to customise a language of your website.
+Here's how to customise the languages of your website.

-## Customise language settings

-To adjust the language of your website change the [language settings](how-to-change-the-system#language-settings).
-The language settings contain the settings of all installed extensions.
-You can also add your own language settings to the configuration file, for example image captions.

 ## Single language mode

-The default language is defined the [system settings](how-to-change-the-system#system-settings).
+The default language is defined the [system settings](how-to-change-the-system#system-settings) in file `system/extensions/yellow-system.ini`.
 A different language can be defined in the [page settings](how-to-change-the-system#page-settings) at the top of each page, for example `Language: en`.

 An English page: